kyma-project/cli/README.md

 Creating API Rule default/my-first-kyma-app

-The my-first-kyma-app app is available under the https://my-first-kyma-app.{CLUSTER_DOMAIN}/ address
+The `my-first-kyma-app` application is available under the https://my-first-kyma-app.{CLUSTER_DOMAIN}/ address
 ```

 For more usage scenarios, see [user documentation](./docs/user/README.md).